 In regard to the task of analyzing the evidence from previous trials and investigations, the Commission requested the assistance of David Cohen, Director of the War Crimes Studies Center, as its Expert Advisor for international legal issues.
 With the assistance of a research team including Leigh-Ashley Lipscomb, as well as members of the ELSAM NGO in Jakarta and student interns from UC Berkeley, Cohen prepared two reports for the Commission that analyzed in great detail the evidence supporting charges of crimes against humanity in East Timor.
 The reports also considered the evidence indicating which institutions bore responsibility for such crimes.
 The first “Report of the Expert Advisor”, was presented to the Commission in April 2007.
 The second report, “Addendum to the Report of the Expert Advisor” was received by the Commission in November of that year.
 These two reports, totaling many hundreds of pages, were accepted in full by the Commission and provided the analytical and evidentiary basis for the conclusions reached in its own report, mentioned above.

-From 2004-2009 monitors were stationed at the Special Court’s facilities in Freetown and the Hague, for a period of three months to one year at a time.
-Monitors attended trial, conducted research, interviewed Court personnel, and wrote reports about their findings.
-Monitors issued regular reports on the daily courtroom proceedings, and published numerous special thematic reports evaluating the overall successes and pitfalls of this model of international criminal justice.
-The more in-depth thematic reports have addressed such topics as the treatment of child witnesses, the handling of sexual violence charges, and the internal operations of the Court’s Defense Office as well as it’s Office of the Prosecutor.
+From 2004 to 2009 monitors were stationed at the Special Court’s facilities in Freetown and the Hague, for a period of three months to one year at a time.
+Monitors attended trials, conducted research, interviewed Court personnel, and wrote reports about their findings.
+Monitors issued regular reports on the daily courtroom proceedings and published numerous special thematic reports evaluating the overall successes and pitfalls of this model of international criminal justice.
+The more in-depth thematic reports have addressed such topics as the treatment of child witnesses, the handling of sexual violence charges, and the internal operations of the Court’s Defense Office as well as its Office of the Prosecutor.